isc-projects/kea/doc/sphinx/arm/hooks-class-cmds.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``class-del`` command is used to remove a particular class from the server
+The :isccmd:`class-del` command is used to remove a particular class from the server
 configuration.
 The class to be removed is identified by name.
 The class
 is not removed if there are other classes depending on it; to remove
 such a class, the dependent classes must be removed first.